 It Supports Worthy Causes

-One key component to NCYC Day is the promise See’s has made to donate candy to groups like first responders, firefighters, and others who are struggling right now and could use a chocolatey pick-me-up.
+One key component to NCYC Day is the promise See’s made to donate candy to groups like first responders, firefighters, and others who were struggling and felt benefited from a chocolatey pick-me-up.
 Those that completed the quiz were able to choose a worthy cause and See’s made a chocolate donation on their behalf.
 The donation period has now ended and See’s have extended a big sweet thank you to those who helped with the donation efforts.

 National Choose Your Chocolate Day dates